doctorfree/RoonCommandLine/markdown/play_album.1.md

 play_album - Play Roon Library Album

 # SYNOPSIS
-**play_album** [ ALBUM ]
+**play_album** [ ALBUM ] [ EXALBUM ]

 # DESCRIPTION
 Plays the Roon Library album named *ALBUM*.
 If no library album name matches *ALBUM* exactly, search for Roon Library albums whose name contains the case-sensitive string *ALBUM*.
-If there is a unique match on the search substring then *play_album* will play that album.
+If there is a match on the search substring then *play_album* will play the first album in the list of matches.
 If more than one Roon Library album name matches the search substring then *play_album* will return a list of matching album names.
-To play an album using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library album name.

 # COMMAND LINE OPTIONS
 **ALBUM**
 :  Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
-A Roon library album name matching the provided album name or containing the substring will be played if a unique match is found.
+A Roon library album name matching the provided album name or containing the substring will be played if a match is found.

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be played

 # EXAMPLES
 **play_album Moon**
 : Will play Roon library album name "Moon" if it exists.
+If not then it will play the first Roon library album whose name contains the string "Moon"

+**play_album Moon Light**
-If not then it will play the Roon library album whose name contains the string "Moon" if only one match is found.
+: Will play Roon library album name "Moon" if it exists.
+If not then it will play the first Roon library album whose name contains the string "Moon" but not "Light"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com